Hernan1ro/Budget-manager-app/README.md

 # Budget-manager-app
-An app that provides solutions related to personal finance and budget managament
+An app that provides solutions related to personal finance and budget management